najibu-app/najibu-app.github.io/index.md

 ## Who I Am

-Hi!
-I'm Alfred, a Software Engineer passionate about building scalable applications and mastering DevOps practices.
-You can find me on [LinkedIn](https://www.linkedin.com/in/alfred-wayne-kinyua/) where I share my journey in tech.
-I'm the solo developer behind **Najibu**, a comprehensive Bible trivia application that I built entirely from scratch.
+I'm Alfred Wayne Kinyua, a Software Engineer specializing in scalable application development and DevOps engineering.
+You can connect with me on [LinkedIn](https://www.linkedin.com/in/alfred-wayne-kinyua/) where I document my technical journey.
+As the sole architect and developer of **Najibu**, I designed and implemented this comprehensive Bible trivia platform from ground zero.

-![Profile or App Screenshot](/assets/images/profile-placeholder.png) *Caption: The Najibu app interface showcasing real-time multiplayer gameplay*
+![Profile or App Screenshot](/assets/images/profile-placeholder.png)
+_Caption: The Najibu app interface showcasing real-time multiplayer gameplay_

 ## 🎯 The Project: Najibu Bible Quiz App

-I have created a mobile trivia app that supports leaderboards, multiplayer gameplay, and much more.
-Built on Flutter, Najibu is a feature-rich platform that evolved from a simple quiz concept into a complex real-time multiplayer system with sophisticated backend infrastructure.
+Najibu represents a full-featured mobile trivia platform supporting persistent leaderboards, real-time multiplayer sessions, and comprehensive user engagement systems.
+Built with Flutter for cross-platform deployment, the application evolved from a straightforward quiz implementation into a sophisticated real-time multiplayer ecosystem backed by enterprise-grade infrastructure.

 ### Key Features

 - **Real-time multiplayer games** with WebSocket connections
 - **Comprehensive leaderboard system** with global and friend rankings
 - **Daily challenges** to keep users engaged